 Love the stock crowd gasp sound effects, 4Kids.
 You’re really amping up the quality.

 Samejima says the trust in Judai’s deck, the loyalty to his cards and his passionate dueling soul are the reasons that Judai is being promoted to Ra Yellow.
-In the dub, Shepherd just says that a Slifer Red has never fought an Obelisk Blue in the tests and showing great courage to not only take the challenge but also to win is inspiring, thus he’s being promoted.
+In the dub, Sheppard just says that a Slifer Red has never fought an Obelisk Blue in the tests, and showing great courage to not only take the challenge but also to win is inspiring, thus he’s being promoted.
 But, again, he beat a PROFESSOR in Obelisk Blue for his entrance exam but was booted to Slifer.
 Why is beating a student of Obelisk Blue so much more impressive?

 Both versions, nice CGI confetti.
 Hey, did none of the other duelists advance?
 Is this like a one spot kinda deal?
 Because, if it’s not, then that means the other duelists got no confetti for their advancement.
 Nice.